fostermadeco/cf-field-non-unique-slug/README.md

 # Non-unique Slug Field - CF Custom App
 This project was bootstrapped with [Create Contentful App](https://github.com/contentful/create-contentful-app).

-This custom field is used on Atlas in the navigation item content type.
 It is the same functionality as a slug field except it is not unique.
+Used on a site with multiple levels of navigation and where those level slugs are not unqiue.

 ## Available Scripts